pokt-network/poktroll/docusaurus/docs/operate/quickstart/gateway_cheatsheet.md

 These instructions are intended to run on a Linux machine.

-TODO_TECHDEBT(@olshansky): Adapt the instructions to be macOS friendly.
+TODO_TECHDEBT(@olshansky): Adapt instructions to be macOS friendly in order to streamline development and reduce friction for any new potential contributor.

 :::